meltyourface/blank/posts/Eroticism/Erotic-Enlightenment-Through-Sensual-Dominance/index.md

 Maîtresse Déesse: (Smirking as she slowly circles Revolutia.)
 So, you are the provocateur who so brazenly challenges society's limits?
 What is it that you desire from this temple of the forbidden?

-Revolutia: (Eyes locked with Maîtresse Déesse.)
+**Revolutia**: (Eyes locked with Maîtresse Déesse.)
 I crave knowledge, Maîtresse.
 Of the secret desires elegantly written within the Kama Sutra and echoed in the pages of De Sade's masterpieces.
 I wish to seek understanding... and to know the very depths of my own desires.

 Maîtresse Déesse: (Raises an eyebrow, intrigued.)
 As you submit to my control, you will face trials in the realms of pleasure and pain, senses awakened and stifled.
 Your very essence will be bound by the Shibari of my artful creation.
 My task is strict, my whips unyielding.

-Revolutia: (Bites their lip, determination shining through.)
+**Revolutia**: (Bites their lip, determination shining through.)
 It is an honor to submit, to trace this treacherous voyage through darkest desire.
 By your firm hand, I trust to learn of the sacred within the profane.

 (As they speak, Maîtresse Déesse meticulously binds Revolutia's limbs in elegant knots.)

 Maîtresse Déesse: Imbibing the essence of Eros and Anteros, you shall reveal a visage of your soul painfully virgin yet unbound.
 You shall be tested by my song of shadows and light, propelled to both ecstasy and torment within the confines of this chamber.

-Revolutia: (Gently restrained by the ropes.)
+**Revolutia**: (Gently restrained by the ropes.)
 I am ready, Maîtresse, to endure your cruelest instruments of discipline and be seduced by the future that lies at the crossroads of our tortured artistry.

 (As they delve into sensory deprivation, a blindfold billowing around Revolutia's eyes, Maîtresse Déesse regales Revolutia in provocative prose, detailing the hedonism found within the ancient literature of Kama Sutra and Marquis de Sade.)